top of page

 ABOUT

-Isaac Hayward is an Australian-born award-winning music director, conductor and arranger who has worked on a wide range of projects internationally.
+Isaac Hayward is an Australian-born, award-winning music director, conductor and arranger who has worked on a wide range of projects internationally.
+He currently serves at the music director and conductor of the North American tour of The Phantom of the Opera and is a 2026 Carlos Miguel Prieto Conducting Fellow.

 His credits include Opera Australia, New Zealand, National Theatre London, Sydney Theatre Company, Melbourne Theatre Company, Queensland Theatre, and Broadway.
-Isaac has also appeared with orchestras including Auckland Philharmonia, Christchurch Symphony, Perth Symphony Orchestra, Vancouver Symphony, Orchestra Victoria, and Albany Symphony, and his arrangements have been played Sydney Symphony, Adelaide Symphony, San Diego Symphony, Chicago Symphony and on stages such as Carnegie Hall and the Kennedy Center.
+Isaac has also appeared with orchestras including Auckland Philharmonia, Christchurch Symphony, Perth Symphony Orchestra, Vancouver Symphony, Orchestra Victoria, Erie Philharmonic and Albany Symphony.
+His arrangements have been played around the world by ensembles such as Sydney Symphony, Adelaide Symphony, San Diego Symphony, Chicago Symphony and on stages such as Carnegie Hall and the Kennedy Center.

 REVIEWS